wizelineacademy/ios-bootcamp-project-2021/README.md

 ## Deliverables

-We provide the delivery dates for you to can plan accordingly.
+We provide the delivery dates for you to plan accordingly.
 Please, take this challenge seriously and try to make progress constantly.

 It’s worth mentioning that you’ll ONLY get feedback from the review team for your first deliverable, so you will have a chance to fix or improve the code based on our suggestions.